gardener/external-dns-management/docs/remote/README.md

 - `REMOTE_ENDPOINT` - "<host>:<port>" of the remote-access service running on the remote dns-controller-manager.
 - `NAMESPACE` - <namespace> of the remote cluster.
 All included zones of all namespace's DNSProvider objects annotated with 'dns.gardener.cloud/remote-access=true' are available.
-- `OVERRIDE_SERVER_NAME` - optionally overrides server name as specified in the server certificate (if server cannot be accessed with the DNS name/IP address as specified in the TLS certificate)
-- `ca.crt` or `SERVER_CA_CERT` - CA used for the server certificate
 - `tls.crt` or `CLIENT_CERT` - client certificate
 - `tls.key` or `CLIENT_KEY` - private key of the client certificate
+- `ca.crt` or `SERVER_CA_CERT` - optional CA used for the server certificate
+- `OVERRIDE_SERVER_NAME` - optionally overrides server name as specified in the server certificate (if server cannot be accessed with the DNS name/IP address as specified in the TLS certificate)

 ### Using the Credentials